Ahaberling/MasterThesis/ReadMe.md

-## Knowledge Recombination and Diffusion in Patent Data
-### An Explorative Framework
+# Knowledge Recombination and Diffusion in Patent Data - An Explorative Framework
+MMDS Master Thesis 2021

-This thesis aimes to explore novel measurements concerned with knowledge diffusion and recombination.
-The provided approaches utilize Latent Dirichlet Allocation and Network Analysis.
+Objective: Exploring novel measurements concerned with knowledge diffusion and recombination by utilizing Latent Dirichlet Allocation and Network Analysis.
+Data used: PATSTAT data provided by the Mannheimer Chair of Organization and Innovation.
 Further details are provided in \'MasterThesis_Haberling.pdf\'.

 ## Instructions